PAVE Standards & Policies

 The AAVSB reserves the right to charge a reasonable administrative fee (in addition to customary application/examination fees) for candidates exercising rights under sections three, four, and five above.

-The AAVSB Board of Directors reserves the right to deny candidates the right to sit for the QE including the right to permanently deny such access.
+The AAVSB Board of Directors reserves the right to deny candidates the right to sit for the QSE including the right to permanently deny such access.

 The AAVSB Board of Directors reserves the right to modify this policy.